nuabase/ts-sdk/README.md

-# Nuabase TypeScript client
+## Nuabase TypeScript SDK

-Nuabase turns LLM prompts into type-safe functions in under five lines.
+Nuabase turns LLM prompts into type-safe functions in under five lines of code.
+Set up your free account now at [Nuabase](https://nuabase.com).

+With Nuabase, you write a prompt, specify the output schema, and get back a well-typed function.
+You can invoke it with input data, like any other code in your application, and receive data that matches the exact schema you specified.

 Example use-cases:

+* Provide free-form text input for faster filling of complex HTML forms
 * Enrich a list of food items with nutrition facts
 * Tag sales leads with more details about the company
-* Convert free-form instructions into precise order forms—directly inside your application.

-You can describe the transformation once, and get back a well-typed function, and call it like any other code in your application.

-You don't have to do any custom custom orchestration, or run polling, or schema validation.

-Behind the scenes, Nuabase runs the async jobs, SSE streaming, webhooks, logging, caching, cost attribution, and strict JSON-schema enforcement.
-You also get an observability dashboard for every request so you always know what the LLM produced.
+Behind the scenes, Nuabase runs the LLM transformation as async jobs, and once ready, call your server API with the results using Webhooks.
+It can also stream the result directly to your front-end using SSE.
+You can also see all requests and responses as they happen in the [Nuabase Console](https://console.nuabase.com).
+All outputs are guaranteed to match the schema you specified.

+One major reason I built Nuabase is the need for granular, row-level caching.
+For example, let's say you want to classify your bank transaction entries, and map them to your chart of accounts.
+With Nuabase's row-level caching, it will only send new entries to the LLM.
+Any specific entry that it has seen before will be returned from the cache.
+This also means you can make LLM requests multiple times with identical values, and after the first time, they will return immediately without needing to go through the LLM.

-## At a Glance
+## Usage at a glance

 **1. Input.** Start with the data you want to send to the LLM: